tailcallhq/zio-compose/README.md

 ## Introduction

-The basic idea behind having serializable programs is if code and data are on different machines, one of them must be moved to the other before the code can be executed on the data.
+The basic idea behind having serializable programs is if code and data are on different machines, one of them **must be moved** to the other before the code can be executed on the data.
 Typically, in big-data applications it's much more efficient to move code than the other way around.

 There are other use-cases that don't involve big-data where you would want a serializable program.
-For eg: Instead a writing a json or yaml configuration to decide which control flow to execute, you encode the control flow itself, send it over the wire and execute it directly on the service.
+For eg: Instead of reading a json or yaml configuration in your application, to decide which control flow to execute, you encode the control flow itself, send it over the wire to your application and execute that directly.

-ZIO Compose is a library that provides a type-safe DSL for writing programs that are serializable.
+ZIO Compose intends to take care of such use cases.
+It intends to provide a complete DSL to write any kind of distributed computation using Scala in a type-safe manner.
 It's built on top of [ZIO Schema].

 [zio schema]: https://github.com/zio/zio-schema/pulls